aaronpowell/aaronpowell.github.io/src/documents/posts/2010-04-25-dealing-with-type-casting-limitations.md

---- cson
+---
   title: "Dealing with type-casting limitations"
   metaTitle: "Dealing with type-casting limitations"
   description: "Looking at a limit with type casting in .NET 3.5 and how .NET 4.0 can help solve it."
   revised: "2010-04-25"
   date: "2010-04-25"
-tags: [".net","c#","c#-4","dynamic","type-casting","umbraco"]
+  tags:
+    - ".net"
+    - "c#"
+    - "c#-4"
+    - "dynamic"
+    - "type-casting"
+    - "umbraco"
   migrated: "true"
-urls: ["/dealing-with-type-casting-limitations"]
+  urls:
+    - "/dealing-with-type-casting-limitations"
-summary: """
+  summary: ""

-"""
 ---
     Well this is the first post involving the .NET 4.0 framework, woo :D.